CuriousPan/FaceMaskDetection/README.md

 ## Used technologies

-1. Any version of Python 3.7.x (Python 3.8 is not supported by Tensorflow yet)
+* Python 3.7.x
-2. Tensorfow and Keras 2.3.1
+* Tensorfow and Keras 2.3.1
-3. OpenCV
+* OpenCV
-4. Pickle
+* Pickle
-5. Numpy
+* Numpy

-## Installation
+## Setup

+*.
+Install any version of Python 3.7
+*.
+Install all required libraries
+'''
+pip install tensorflow
+pip install numpy
+pip install opencv-python

+***Note 1:*** keras is included in tensorflow, however there can be some problems.
+In this case install keras separetly.
+***Note 2: *** make sure all versions of listed libraries are compatible with each other.